huynguyen1999/online-comics/README.md

 # Online Comics Project
-This is a simple web project inspired by http://truyenqqpro.com/, which helps user relax by reading our comics online.
+This is a simple web project inspired by http://truyenqqpro.com/, which helps user relax by reading our awesome comics online.

 ## How to run the project
 Clone the repository to your local computer: